The Yardbirds: Page line-up and split (1966–1968)

-The Yardbirds, The New Yardbirds and Led Zeppelin
+The New Yardbirds/Led Zeppelin (1968)

-Page and Dreja, with a tour of Scandinavia scheduled for late summer 1968, saw the break-up as an opportunity to put a new lineup together with Page as producer and Grant as manager.
+Page and Dreja, with a tour of Scandinavia scheduled for late summer 1968, saw the break-up as an opportunity to put a new lineup together, with Page as producer and Grant as manager.
 Page initially described his vision for the new band as "a new sort of collage of sound" that would include mellotron keyboard while still featuring the guitar.
-Procol Harum's B.J.
-Wilson, Paul Francis, and session man Clem Cattini, who had guested on more than a few Yardbirds tracks under Most's supervision, were considered drummers.
-Young vocalist and composer Terry Reid was asked to replace Relf but declined because of a new recording contract with Most and recommended the then-unknown Robert Plant.
+Drummers B.J.
+Wilson of Procol Harum, Paul Francis, and session man Clem Cattini, who had guested on more than a few Yardbirds tracks under Most's supervision, were considered for the band, as was vocalist and composer Terry Reid.
+Reid declined because of a new recording contract with Most and recommended the then-unknown Robert Plant.
 Plant, in turn, recommended his childhood friend John Bonham as a drummer.
 Dreja bowed out to pursue a career as a rock photographer.
-Bassist/keyboardist/arranger John Paul Joneswho had worked with Page on countless sessions, including several with the Yardbirdsapproached Page and offered his services.
-Rehearsals began in mid-August 1968; in early September, Page's revised Yardbirds embarked as the New Yardbirds on the Scandinavian tour, after which the band returned to the UK to produce the debut Led Zeppelin album.
+Bassist/keyboardist/arranger John Paul Jones, who had worked with Page on countless sessions including several with the Yardbirds, approached Page and offered to be the new bassist.
+Rehearsals began in mid-August 1968; in early September, Page's revised Yardbirds embarked as the New Yardbirds on the Scandinavian tour, after which the band returned to the UK to produce what would become the debut Led Zeppelin album.